Jeffrey0Liao/Hybrid-Sentimental-Analysis-System-under-COVID19-Pandemic/README.md

 ## Usage
 * If you want to use pretrained model for sentimental classification, download [HS_model_dict.pth]() and put it into the `bin` folder.
 * If you want to use pretrained word to vector model as embeddings, download [word2vec.wv]() and put it into the `bin`folder.
 * If you want to use a broad scale dictionary to build general corpus, download [text8.txt]() and put it into the `doc` folder.

-There are two choices for you to use the model:
-1. You can directly run the `main.ipynb` script.
+(Note that we recommend you to use text8 corpus for a correct embedding.
+To some uncommon words that are not included in this corpus, we replaced them with special `<unk>` words for genreality.)

+The project has predefined strcuture, make sure you have the same directory hierarchy as:

-2. You can run `main.py`, with command line arguments: `-s <sentence> -i <image>`
+To run the script, enter the project directory and run `main.py`, with command line arguments: `-s <sentence> -i <image>`, whereas `<sentence>` is the path of your textual input and `<image>` is the path of your image folder.

+For multiple sentences, put them in a single `txt` file one in a line with the format: `image_name.jpg [Tab] Your input sentence here.` Your images should be named accordingly in your image folder.

+An examplary commandline would be:
+`python main.py -s C/users/noob/project/input.txt -i C/users/noob/project/images/`

+When the program finishes, results will be stored in `result.txt` in `./result/`.
+The output should match inputs with lines, with a format of `Sentimental Prediction, Confidence: Percentile%`